jmahood90/School/README.md

 School
 ======
 School projects.
 Mostly Java for now.
+Maybe C# in the future.